Downing Street mortar attack: The attack

 Two shells landed on Mountbatten Green, a grassed area near the Foreign and Commonwealth Office.
 One exploded and the other failed to detonate.
 The third shell exploded in the back garden of 10 Downing Street, 30 yd from the Cabinet Office, where the meeting was being held.
 Had the shell struck 10 Downing Street itself, it is likely the entire cabinet would have been killed.
 On hearing the explosion, the cabinet ducked under the table for cover.
 Bomb-proof netting on the windows of the Cabinet Office muffled the force of the explosion, which scorched the back wall of the building, smashed windows and made a crater several feet deep in the garden.

 Once the sound of the explosion and aftershock had died down, Major said, "I think we had better start again, somewhere else."
-The room was evacuated and the meeting reconvened less than ten minutes later in the COBR Room.
+The room was evacuated and the meeting reconvened less than ten minutes later in the Cabinet Office Briefing Room.
 No members of the cabinet were hurt, but four people received minor injuries, including two police officers injured by flying debris.
 Immediately after the attack, hundreds of police officers sealed off the government district, from the Houses of Parliament to Trafalgar Square.
 Until 6 pm, civilians were kept out of the area as forensic experts combed the streets and government employees were locked in behind security gates.